Sessions: NFL kneelers 'big mistake,' defends Trump

-Attorney General Jeff Sessions said Tuesday that National Football League players who took a knee during the national anthem made "a big mistake" and he added that President Donald Trump had every right to call them out.
+Attorney General Jeff Sessions said Tuesday that NFL players who took a knee during the national anthem were making "a big mistake" and that President Donald Trump had every right to call them out.

 “I agree that it’s a big mistake to protest in that fashion,” Sessions said during a lecture about the importance of free speech on college campuses at the Georgetown University Law Center, adding that the players' action "weakens the commitment we have to the nation that has provided us this freedom."